cezarfx/orcoos/README.md

 ### Driver Access

-OndbMongoose is built on top of the [Oracle NoSQL DB NodeJs SDK](https://github.com/oracle/nosql-node-sdk).
+Orcoos is built on top of the [Oracle NoSQL DB NodeJs SDK](https://github.com/oracle/nosql-node-sdk).
 Each model keeps a reference to a [native Oracle NoSQL DB SDK table](https://oracle.github.io/nosql-node-sdk/pages/tables.html).
 The table object can be accessed using `YourModel.collection`.
 However, using the collection object directly bypasses all orcoos features, including hooks, validation, etc. The one notable exception that `YourModel.collection` still buffers commands.
 As such, `YourModel.collection.find()` will **not** return a cursor.